 Some of these look straight out of a Hugh Ferriss painting.
 The only thing they have in common is that none of them were built.

 The first was a proposal for a newspaper office by a French architect called Boussois.
 (I haven’t been able to find his first name.)
 The Gothic Revival skyscraper was a study by Bertram Grosvenor Goodhue, who moved to California where he would go on to define the Spanish Colonial Revival style.
 The tower with the impressive spire was designed by Clarence Howard Blackall, a Brooklyn-born and Paris-educated architect who designed many theaters in Boston.
+The S.K.N.E. tower was a study by Italian architect Piero Portaluppi.
 The bulky building on the right was Albert Buchman’s and Ely Jacques Kahn’s 1921 proposal for the New York headquarters of the Borden milk company.

 Living on a Bridge